 13.The business and affairs of the Club shall be under the management of an Executive Committee and it shall be the controlling body of the Club.

-The Executive Committee shall be elected by the members present, entitled to vote and voting at the Annual General Meeting and nominations to serve on the Executive Committee shall be made by any two Ordinary Members and served on the secretary at least seven days before the meeting.
+The Executive Committee and their respective position on the committee shall be elected by the members present, entitled to vote and voting at the Annual General Meeting and nominations to serve on the Executive Committee shall be made by any two Ordinary Members and served on the secretary in writing at least fourteen days before the meeting using the prescribed nomination form.

+The Nomination Form shall include the following positions which candidates can be nominated for:

+Chairman

+Secretary

+Treasurer

+Public Relations Officer

+Underage League Co-Ordinator

+Child Welfare Officer

+Ordinary Member (6 Positions)

 The Executive Committee shall consist of at least SEVEN members and not more than TWELVE.
-At least SEVEN members and not more than NINE shall be elected as per the procedure set out in Rule No 14' above.
+At least SEVEN members and shall be elected as per the procedure set out in Rule above.
 During their term of office, the Executive Committee may co-opt extra members onto the Executive Committee but this committee may not exceed TWELVE members in all.

 No elected Committee Member shall serve more than 2 years without offering himself for re-election.